-Chancellor Angela Merkel, whose country is Europe's top refugee destination, hailed as "breathtaking" the warm welcome given to the migrants and pledged billions more euros to house them, describing the crisis as a milestone for Germany.
+Chancellor Angela Merkel, whose country is Europe's top refugee destination, hailed as "breathtaking" the warm welcome her citizens gave to the new arrivals and pledged billions more euros to house them, describing the migrant crisis as a milestone for Germany.

 "What we are experiencing now is something that will ... change our country in coming years," she said.
 "We want the change to be positive, and we believe we can accomplish that."